COAS urges traders to capitalise on secure environment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A delegation of business community met the Chief of the Army Staff (COAS) General Qamar Javed Bajwa in Karachi, said the Inter-Services Public Relations (ISPR) on Friday.
+RAWALPINDI: A delegation of business community met Chief of Army Staff (COAS) General Qamar Javed Bajwa in Karachi, said Inter-Services Public Relations (ISPR).

 The COAS apprised the business community about improving the overall security situation, especially in Karachi.
 The army chief asked the community to capitalise on the current environment and assist in economic stability of the country.

-RAWALPINDI: A delegation of business community met the Chief of the Army Staff (COAS) General Qamar Javed Bajwa in Karachi, said the Inter-Services Public Relations (ISPR) on Friday.
+RAWALPINDI: A delegation of business community met Chief of Army Staff (COAS) General Qamar Javed Bajwa in Karachi, said Inter-Services Public Relations (ISPR).

 The COAS apprised the business community about improving the overall security situation, especially in Karachi.
 The army chief asked the community to capitalise on the current environment and assist in economic stability of the country.